 An issue of the UK coaching newsletter Peak Performance had an article titled "Developing Cohesive Teams in Sport".
-The points raised are worth thinking about.
+Think about the points raised.
 It asks what is team cohesion and answers with an observation from a study done at the University of Ontario that states team cohesion is the degree a group sticks together (a bit obvious, as cohesion is the operative word), remains united in pursuit of common goals and the degree to which it meets the social needs of its members.

-As coaches, do we put enough emphasis on social needs as opposed to the team's (and your) need to achieve?
+As coaches, do we put enough emphasis on social needs as opposed to the team's (and yours) need to achieve?

 Does your planning include the social aspect?
 Is training a serious business or something everyone wants to be at because they enjoy the occasion and company as well as the sport?

-The Ontario study showed the obvious – team cohesion has a big effect on sporting performance.
-And it concluded that social cohesion is more important than task cohesion (that is skills, game performance etc).
+The Ontario study showed the obvious – team cohesion has a significant effect on sporting performance.
+And it concluded that social cohesion is more important than task cohesion (that is skills, game performance, etc.).

 Athletics is a team sport

-A training squad or club group is a team - a team that interacts with each other, has social cohesion and most importantly, supports and encourages each other.
-They are at training as much for the social aspects as for the task or sport aspects.
+A training squad or club group is a team - a team that interacts with each other has social cohesion, and most importantly, supports and encourages each other.
+They are at training as much for the social aspects as for the task or sports aspects.

 The article also suggests establishing what they call a 'pod' system – teams within a team.
-A full squad may have too many dynamics to fully establish cohesion or have differing attitudes within the team, for example, backs and forwards, defenders and strikers, batsmen and bowlers.
+A full squad may have too many dynamics to fully show cohesion or have differing attitudes within the group, for example, backs and forwards, defenders and strikers, batsmen and bowlers.